hexbatch/apple-core/v1/docs/core-overview.md

 * P is export data for a token set
 * R is an optional bounds for the sets that can be used in any operation, the sets must be in those bounds for this to work.
 The time used is the current
 * S is an optional bounds for the tokens in the sets.
 This can be used in any operations.
 The tokens must be in these bounds. "
+* Path-specifier can be added to any operation